A Tale of Two Cities: Pessimism and Opportunism in Offline Dynamic Pricing: Pessimistic and Opportunistic Strategies

 \textbf{\textit{Full coverage setting}}.
 In this scenario, the refined interval constructed using Equation \eqref{eq:CI} provides a narrower range compared to the crude interval constructed by \eqref{eq:crude CI}, resulting in the refined pessimistic approach having a more accurate estimator of the Q-function than the vanilla pessimistic Q-function.
 However, in the static setting, the two pessimistic approaches yield the same estimated policy, see the following proposition.

 \begin{prop} Under the static setting in which $T=1$, if all the prices are observed, then the vanilla and refined pessimistic approaches yield the same estimated policy and value. \end{prop}

 Intuitively, in the static setting, there is no need to balance the immediate revenue with future revenue.
-For any fixed price $a$, the expected revenue decreases as the demand parameter, $\lambda(a)$, decreases.
-Thus, for each price, the worst-case scenario arises when $\lambda(a)$ takes its lowest value within the interval.
-Consequently, improvements in the crude upper bounds for certain prices do not impact the estimated policies for both pessimistic methods.
-Now consider the case where the lower bounds are refined, such that price $a_2$ borrows information from a higher price $a_1$, resulting in both prices sharing the same lower bound.
-In this scenario, the vanilla pessimistic method will choose $a_1$ because it offers a higher price and a higher crude lower bound; the refined pessimistic approach will also select $a_1$, since $a_1$ and $a_2$ share the same refined lower bound, and $a_1 > a_2$.
+For any fixed price $a$, the expected revenue decreases as the demand CDF, $F(d|a)$, increases for all $d$.
+Thus, for each price, the worst-case scenario arises when $F(d|a)$ takes its highest value within the interval.
+Consequently, improvements in the crude lower bounds for certain prices do not impact the estimated policies for both pessimistic methods.
+Now consider the case where the upper bounds are refined, such that price $a_1$ borrows information from a higher price $a_2$, resulting in both prices sharing the same upper bound.
+In this scenario, the vanilla pessimistic method will choose $a_2$ because it offers a higher price and a lower crude upper bound; the refined pessimistic approach will also select $a_2$, since $a_1$ and $a_2$ share the same refined upper bound, and $a_1 < a_2$.
 By a similar argument, the two approaches yield the same value function.

 However, this coincidence occurs only in the static setting.
 In the \textbf{\textit{dynamic}} setting, the two strategies can produce different solutions.
-This is because for any fixed price, the expected revenue is not always an increasing function of the demand parameter (see Proposition \ref{prop: bellman}).
-We illustrate this using Example 3 below.
+This is because, for any fixed price, the expected revenue is not always a decreasing function of the demand CDF (see Proposition \ref{prop: bellman}).
+We illustrate this using the following example.